aamirza/bookworm/README.md

 By when do you want to achieve this goal?
 [YYYY-MM-DD] >>> 2022-01-01
 ```

-If you already have a goal set, this command will give you recommendations to help you stay on track.
+If you already have a goal set, the ```bookworm``` command will give you recommendations to help you stay on track.

 # Guide